andrew/ultimate-awesome/README.md

 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.
+- [awesome-farcaster](https://github.com/a16z/awesome-farcaster) - A collection of awesome Farcaster links including clients, tools, and more.
 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
-- [awesome-farcaster](https://github.com/a16z/awesome-farcaster) - A collection of awesome Farcaster links including clients, tools, and more.
 - [awesome-stimulusjs](https://github.com/skatkov/awesome-stimulusjs) - Modestly awesome list of StimulusJS related content.
+- [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了10K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 10k+ projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
+Continue to update!
+Welcome to star! .
 - [awesome-rshiny](https://github.com/grabear/awesome-rshiny) - An awesome R-shiny list!.
 - [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
 - [awesome-se](https://github.com/SJTU-SE/awesome-se) - 👨‍💻 ❤️ 💻 上海交通大学软件学院本科编程作业参考.